 My Why

 This practice has been a labor of love for community care.
 I deeply believe that representation matters, especially when it comes to the nature of a therapeutic relationship.
-Let’s be honest, the mental health system has done harm to stigmatize people of marginalized identities, causing people to feel less like people.
+Let’s be honest, the mental health system has done historical and biopsychosocial harm to people of marginalized identities and communities, causing people to feel less like people.
 Because of this, it isn’t uncommon to feel worried about seeking mental health services for yourself and/or loved ones.
-My goal is to see a person as whole in context of intersectionality of identities, family history, cultural history, biology, spirituality, relationally among loved ones and peers, and lived experience- not pathology.

 You are all welcome here.

-Education
+• Education

 BA Sociology (San Francisco State University) + 24 ECE (early childhood education) units